Wednesday, November 24, 2004

 What is most depressing about all these lifestyle shows, however, is that they are evidence of a desperate spiritual poverty.
 They suggest that most people are living their lives on the surface, knowing the price of everything and the value of nothing.
 People are seeking happiness through conspicuous consumption, and validation through being self-referential.
 The obsession with 'lifestyle' illustrates the commercialisation of everyday experience and the empty lives most people now lead.

-fall.
+Still, there is one bright prospect on the horizon.
+House prices have begun to fall.
 If the collapse is great enough, people will lose their appetite for property speculation, which might persuade the BBC to find a more creative use for its airtime.